At a Glance

-While working to develop a greywater reuse and wastewater treatment system for the 10,600-acre Summit Bechtel Family Scout reserve, the new permanent home for the Boy Scouts of America’s iconic National Scout Jamboree, Biohabitats discovered the presence of old growth Eastern hemlock trees.
+While working to develop a greywater reuse and wastewater treatment system for the 10,600-acre Summit Bechtel Family Scout reserve, the new permanent home for the Boy Scouts of America’s iconic National Scout Jamboree, Biohabitats discovered the presence of old growth Eastern hemlock (Tsuga canadensis) trees.
 These trees, in addition to hundreds of acres of hemlock forest on the site, were subsequently found by Biohabitats to be at risk for catastrophic loss from an invasive insect: the hemlock woolly adelgid.

 The majestic Eastern hemlocks at the Summit not only support a thrilling canopy tour adventure, they are a defining characteristic of the forested stream valleys on the property and a keystone species in the ecosystems of the region’s headwater stream corridors.
 A broad range of aquatic and terrestrial organisms depend upon the hemlock canopy for both temperature and moisture regulation.
 Without these plants, the fundamental ecological composition of the stream corridors would change dramatically.